Cooleyy/EasySpawner/README.md

 * The menu UI can be dragged within the screen with the mouse.

-* The search field auto updates the prefab list with every character entered
+* The search field auto updates the prefab list with every character entered.

 * You can choose the player to spawn the prefab at.
 *Note: you cannot place items into others inventory*

-* You can choose the amount and level of the item/object you want to spawn using the amount and level field
+* You can choose the amount and level of the item/object you want to spawn using the amount and level field.

 * You can create Items/Npcs much higher level than the game normally permits.
-E.g. a level 999999999 Silver sword
+E.g. a level 999999999 Silver sword.

 <html>
 <img src="https://john2143.com/f/J2gk.png" width="450">